What qualifies as a genuine redundancy?

 How much notice should an employer give when making an employee redundant?

-An employer must give notice to an employee who is being made redundant.
-The notice period for redundancy will usually be included in your employment agreement.
-If your employment agreement does not mention a period of notice then “reasonable notice” is required.
-What is “reasonable” will depend on the circumstances, such as your length of service, your seniority, the amount of notice that other employees in similar situations have been given by your employer etc.
+The employer must give notice to the employee who is being made redundant.
+The notice period for redundancy will usually be stated in the employment agreement.
+If the employment agreement does not mention a period of notice then “reasonable notice” is required.
+What is “reasonable” will depend on the circumstances, for example the employee’s length of service and seniority, and the amount of notice that other employees in similar situations have been given.

 Back to top